Posted Tue, July 7, 2020

-Tax Planning is critical.
+Accurate estimated tax payments come from proper tax planning.
 There is nothing worse than the fear of the unknown since most human responses will be the worse case scenario.
+In other words, without proper data resulting from tax planning, people will make us their own data… and it’ll be wrong, and will usually lead to a tax surprise.
 Another thing that is bad is having cash in the bank, but not knowing how much is yours and how much is Uncle Sam’s.
-Let’s take the mystery out of the unknown and do some tax planning and projections.
+Let’s take the mystery out of the unknown and do some tax planning and dial in those estimated tax payments.

-We have an extensive questionnaire to get the creative juices flowing-
+We have an extensive questionnaire to get the creative juices flowing… which get pumped into our tax planning software-

 - What is your business income after expenses for this year?
 How about next year?